dobromir-hristov/vuecommunity/docs/guide/ecosystem/server-side-rendering.md

 ## Benefits of SSR

-Server side rendering solves a few of the most annoying problems of Single-page applications:
+Server side rendering solves a few of the most annoying problems of single-page applications:

 ### SEO friendly